The Horrors of David Parker Ray, the Toy Box Killer

 In a legal system that requires hard evidence to confirm guilt, monsters like Ray get to walk free.
 His surviving victims at least got to see him sentenced, even if he died almost immediately, possibly providing closure for their trauma.

 Their willingness to come forward also inspires other victims to advocate for themselves.
-One survivor, Vigil, even founded a nonprofit that assists sex workers with the violence inherent to their jobs.
+One survivor, Vigil, even founded a nonprofit.

 References